deisthree/steward-demo-s3/charts/broker/README.md

-# Steward Service Plan Claim
+# Steward Broker

-This [Helm](https://github.com/kubernetes/helm) chart installs a new Steward [service plan claim](https://github.com/deis/steward/blob/master/doc/DATA_STRUCTURES.md#serviceplanclaim) to create a new S3 bucket and bind to it.
-The binding process creates new IAM credentials to access the bucket
+This [Helm](https://github.com/kubernetes/helm) chart installs a new `Broker` resource that tells Steward to connect to the S3 backing CF service broker

 # Installation